 Here are some shots from the Campy app

 Stayfree is a relatively new app to discover the best camping spots nearby.
 The app is free to download and is fairly easy to use, so is great if you’re on a strict budget.

 However, it is worth mentioning that the app is reliant on community input and feedback, which might account for its small size in comparison to a few of the other alternatives that we provide in this article.
 They encourage their community to collect peoples left rubbish when they find it at certain spots and to photo and share it which we think is nice to promote a cleaner planet!

 For inspiration on your next motorhome trip, Camperstop is a great option!

 The difference between Camperstop to the other apps we’ve suggested so far is that you’ll need to purchase the hard copy guide for €26.50 before you can get an annual subscription to the app for only €5.49!
 You can however get a free short trial when you first download it.

 If you’re looking to plan a European road trip on a tight budget, Camperstop is a perfect way to reduce or eliminate your accommodation costs.

-Standing at the price of £5.99 for full offline use, the Campercontact app is easy to navigate featuring over 33,000 excellent camping spots to choose from.
+Free to download or standing at the price of £5.99 for full offline use, the Campercontact app is easy to navigate featuring over 33,000 excellent camping spots to choose from.

 The website and app list motorhome parking spots throughout Europe, with nearly 700 in the UK, and claims to be Europe’s biggest.